kdressendoerfer/Capstone/README.md

 # Capstone
-This is the Udacity Capstone Project
+This is the Udacity Capstone Project!

 All the following libraries are needed to implement this project: